aryaaa324/Machine-Learning-Project/README.md

 The primary goal is to **build a predictive machine learning model** with **high recall for class 1 (patients with heart disease)** to ensure we **do not miss diagnosing a patient at risk**.

 ---
+## Motivation
+Traditional diagnosis methods often rely on a combination of clinical judgment, ECG patterns, and lab results.
+However, these can be subjective or require expensive medical tests.
+With the growth of machine learning (ML) in healthcare, it is now possible to build automated systems that:
+- Detect potential heart disease at an early stage
+- Provide risk scores for medical professionals
+- Reduce diagnostic costs
+- Enhance preventive care
+> By leveraging predictive analytics, this system assists in early intervention and decision-making.

 ##  Problem Statement
 Develop a machine learning model that predicts whether a patient is at risk of heart disease based on medical measurements, focusing on **maximizing recall** to identify as many heart-disease patients as possible.